jonathanwvd/awesome-industrial-datasets/datasets/Mechanical/PHM Data Challenge 17/README.md

 __Test data__

 - The test data consists of 200 csv files.
 It consists of 24 columns.
 Testing data will be given in a collection of files "*Testing-ddd.csv*" analogous to the training data.
 It includes both nominal and faulty regimes of operation.
 No fault number or position information will be provided for faulty regimes.

+## Attributes Information
+- z_il, az_ir – vertical acceleration of wheelset axle (i = 1,2,3,4)
+- azp_il, azp_ir – vertical acceleration on bogie frame primary suspension level (above wheelset axle, i = 1,2 for leading bogie, and i = 3,4 for trailing bogie)
+- azs_i, azs_i – vertical acceleration on car body secondary suspension level (i = 1 above the leading bogie, and i = 2 above the trailing bogie)

 #### Objectives